deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 “Hey, the Lads have brains,” Derek objected loyally.
 “Hell, Arés—uh, Marty—got ‘em all reading poetry.
 Though I think at this point it’s *competitive.* ‘Cuz, obviously, one of ‘em has to be the *best* at it, somehow.”

-Ava smiled fondy. “...Only *they* could make a competition out of reading poetry.”
+Ava smiled fondly. “...Only *they* could make a competition out of reading poetry.”

 “I think their general leaderboard---yes, they have one of those too---has Murray and Firth tied.”